FROM NOVEMBER 24th, 2022: OPEN 9am-5pm EVERY DAY

 The Christmas Trees for sale in our Christmas Barn are Hampshire grown premium quality Nordmann Fir (needle retaining) and Norway Spruce (conventional).

-These Christmas Trees are not harvested until the second half of November, making them truly fresh so that your tree will look good for the whole Christmas season.
+These Christmas Trees are not harvested until the second half of November, making them truly fresh so that your tree will look good for the whole Christmas season, the spruce being the very last to be harvested.

 We display the trees in stands for you to have a good look all round them and so choose the perfect tree for your Christmas.
 If we haven’t got the exact one that you want on display just ask and we will show you more!